jasonbayton/11ty/_src/blog/2023/10/pixel-8-software-support.md

      - Enterprise
 ---

 Google yesterday [announced](https://blog.google/products/pixel/google-pixel-8-pro/) the Pixel 8 series, something I almost missed being wholly occupied with the release of Android 14 and all the new enterprise docs and features that came with it.
+(You can see what's new [here](/blog/2023/04/android-enterprise-in-android-14) and find my notes on articles and such shared yesterday [here](/notes)).

 There are plenty of new features exclusive to the model, but the biggest announcement as far as I'm concerned is that of software support.